-- Contract with BMR Housing administrator on an annual basis. - Prepare and monitor agreement for services between the City of Cupertino and administrator. - Review quarterly reports submitted by administrator. - Process quarterly reimbursement requests from administrator. - Provide technical assistance to administrator in the administration of the BMR program. - Review lot book reports prepared by independent contractor for each of the ownership BMR units in the BMR program. - Review and maintain "Policy and Procedures Manual for Administering Deed Restricted Affordable Housing Units." - Review and maintain Inclusionary Housing Program Manual. - MidPeninsula below market rate (BMR) housing project.
+- Contract with BMR Housing administrator on an annual basis. - Prepare and monitor agreement for services between the City of Cupertino and administrator. - Review quarterly reports submitted by the administrator. - Process quarterly reimbursement requests from the administrator. - Provide technical assistance to the administrator in the administration of the BMR program. - Review lot book reports prepared by an independent contractor for each of the ownership BMR units in the BMR program. - Review and maintain "Policy and Procedures Manual for Administering Deed Restricted Affordable Housing Units." - Review and maintain Inclusionary Housing Program Manual. - MidPeninsula below market rate (BMR) housing project.

-It is recommended that a budget of \$643,427 be approved for the BMR Housing program.
-This represents a decrease of \$7,967,297 (-92.5%) from the FY 2018 Adopted Budget.
+On June 5, 2018, City Council approved a budget of \$818,427 for the BMR Housing program.
+This represents a decrease of \$7,792,297 (-90.5%) from the FY 2018 Adopted Budget.